Platforms for broadcasting live gigs include Facebook Live, Periscope, YouTube, YouNow, ConcertWindow, and StageIt. They are not all created equal.

 But the fact that the site is so popular means there is value for musicians.
 This could be a good place to do short promotional videos and drive traffic to your other sites, but as a professional broadcasting application for performing musicians, it has a long way to go.

-The simplest way to make money when playing online is to post a link to a virtual tip jar.
+One way to make money when playing online is to post a link to a virtual tip jar.
 You can do this on all of the apps above except YouNow.
-There are different options you can use, but Digital Tip Jar and Paypal.me are the most common.
+Options seem to come and go, but Paypal.me is one and Venmo is another you can try.
 Both deduct a small fee, though Paypal’s are slightly less.
 Digital Tip Jar actually allows the audience to text your ID to their smartphones to give tips.

 YouTube allows you to monetize your videos using AdWords, but you need over 10,000 views to be considered for the program.